maxandron/goplements.nvim/README.md

 # Goplements.nvim

-Goplements is a small neovim plugin for Go: brings implementations into the foreground for structs and interfaces.
+Goplements is a small Neovim plugin for Go that visualizes struct and interface implementations.

 ![image](https://github.com/user-attachments/assets/e2a2e194-e5f6-492b-8657-1906d3d7e034)

 ## ✨ Features

-> Do one job and do it well.

-We got the "one job" part, now let's see if we can do it well.

 - Displays the implementors of an interface next to the definition.
 - Dispays the interfaces implemented by a struct next to the definition.